-6. In-Home Trial, Warranty, and Delivery
+6. In-Home Sleep Trial, Warranty, and Delivery

 Providing potential customers with an in-home sleep trial is particularly important for a company selling mattresses online.
 A free trial gives customers the opportunity to experience the product before making an investment.
-Thus, the longer the sleep trial, the more confident you can be with your decision to either keep or return the bed.
+Thus, the longer the sleep trial period, the more confident you can be with your decision to either keep or return the bed.

 Just like Casper, every purchase of the Nectar mattress comes with free shipping and delivery.

-Areas where the Casper mattress excels at:
+Areas where the Casper mattress excels:

-Areas where the Nectar mattress excels at:
+Areas where the Nectar mattress excels: